freeCodeCamp/freeCodeCamp/docs/devops.md

 |-|
 <!-- do not translate this -->

-# DevOps Guide

 > ### :warning: THIS GUIDE IS NOT LIVE YET. :warning:
 > The processes described here will come to effect in the upcoming version of freeCodeCamp.org.
 > Some parts of the guide are applicable on the beta application.

-## Developer Operations at freeCodeCamp.org
+# Developer Operations at freeCodeCamp.org

+Thanks for your interest in learning more about how we do devops for the platform at freeCodeCamp.org.

+We have tried to keep the language in this guide as simple as possible for everyone.
+However, you may find some technical jargon in here.
+This is not an exhaustive guide for all operations, and is to be used just as a reference for your understanding of the systems.

+## How we build and deploy the codebase?

-We continuously deploy our current `master`, the default development branch on a **separate isolated environment**.
+We continuously build and deploy [`master`](https://github.com/freeCodeCamp/freeCodeCamp/tree/master), our default development branch on a **separate set of servers**.

-Typically, the `master` branch is merged into the `production-staging` branch once a day and released into an isolated infrastructure.
-This is known as our "staging / beta" application.
-It is identical to our live production environment at `freeCodeCamp.org`, other than it using a separate set of databases.
-This isolation lets us test ongoing development and features in a "production like" scenario, without affecting regular users of freeCodeCamp.org's platforms.
-Once the developer teams are satisfied with the changes on the staging application, these changes are moved every few days to the `production-current` branch.
-This branch as the name suggests is what you would see live on `freeCodeCamp.org`.
+Typically, the `master` branch is merged into the [`production-staging`](https://github.com/freeCodeCamp/freeCodeCamp/tree/production-staging) branch once a day and released into an isolated infrastructure.
+We call this our "staging/beta" application.

+It is identical to our live production environment at `freeCodeCamp.org`, other than it using a separate set of databases, servers, web-proxy, etc. This isolation lets us test ongoing development and features in a "production like" scenario, without affecting regular users of freeCodeCamp.org's platforms.

+Once the developer team (@freeCodeCamp/dev-team) is happy with the changes on the staging application, these changes are moved every few days to the [`production-current`](https://github.com/freeCodeCamp/freeCodeCamp/tree/production-current) branch.
+We then release the changes to our live platforms on freeCodeCamp.org

+We employ various levels of integration and acceptance testing to check on the quality of the code.
+All our tests are done through software like Travis and Azure Pipelines.
+Some of this automated, that is once changes are pushed to the corresponding branch, they get built and deployed on the platforms.

 We welcome you to test these releases in a **"public beta testing"** mode and get early access to upcoming features to the platforms.
 Sometimes these features/changes are referred to as **next, beta, staging,** etc. interchangeably.